armoucar-neon/dspy-memory-leak-repro/README.md

 ## Actual Behavior

 Memory continuously grows and is never released.
-The test demonstrates consistent memory growth over time with repeated use of the ChainOfThought module.
+The test demonstrates consistent memory growth over time with repeated use of DSPy modules.

 This causes production issues like:
 - Kubernetes pods autoscaling unnecessarily